What is the RYA?

 How do I pay?

-We will send you an invoice at the time of booking, which constitutes the formal contract and obligation between us.
+For theory courses, we will send you an invoice at the time of booking, which constitutes the formal contract and obligation between us.
 Owing to some expensive experiences, we must take a non-refundable 25% deposit by EC or credit card when you confirm (verbally or in writing).
 The balance is then due 10 days from the date of invoice or the start of the course, whichever is sooner.
 Unless otherwise agreed, payment must be made in full before your course.

+Your place is not guaranteed until your deposit is paid.
 If payment is not received on time, you will not be able to take part in the course.
 Any outstanding debts will be subject to a late payment fee of CHF 50 and we reserve the right to pursue debt collection proceedings if all other recourse has failed.

 What information do you need from me?